2004 Dakar Rally

 2004 Dakar Rally also known as the 2004 Paris-Dakar Rally was the 26th running of the Dakar Rally event.
-The rally started in the Auvergne region of France, passing through Morocco, Mauritania and Mali, and finishing Dakar in Senegal.
+The rally started in the Auvergne region of France, passing through Spain, Morocco, Western Sahara, Mauritania, Mali and Burkina Faso, and finishing Dakar in Senegal.
 This was the last time the rally ever visited France.
 The rally was won by the French team of Stéphane Peterhansel and Jean-Paul Cottret in a Mitsubishi; while the motorcycle class was won by Nani Roma of Spain on a KTM and the trucks class was won by Russians Vladimir Chagin, Semen Yakubov and Sergey Savostin in a Kamaz.